websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/user-guide/workflow-metrics-reports.md

 ## Filtering Metrics by Time

-The time duration for which metrics are calculated and displayed is configurable.
+The time range for which metrics are calculated and displayed is configurable.

 **Today**: Calculate _Inst/Hour_ from _00:00_, or _12:00 AM_, of the current day until the current time (rounded to the nearest whole hour).